 When you try to stream media content, you may see an error on the screen that says “Exodus Error Message”, “No Stream Available”, “Kodi not working”.
 Apart from this, even a huge amount of buffering time can also leave you wondering about what went wrong.
 Additionally, you won’t even get a hint about why this error comes up or any other way to resolve Exodus Kodi not working.

 But here’s the drill.
 You can resolve them easily and for that, go through the next section so that you can get started as soon as possible.
+On top of that there are many alternatives to Exodus, the most popular ones are listed here.

 How to Fix Exodus not Working Issue?